 Short Songwriters’ Sessions

-Is our seven-week songwriting course a little too much of a commitment?
+Is our multi-week songwriting course too much of a commitment?
 Try one of our Short Songwriters’ Sessions!

 Justin Leighton Long is a musician, engineer and record producer who has worked in various styles including blues, country, rock, rap and pop.
 Justin was a founding member, lead guitarist and songwriter for the band No Address.
 No Address released Time Doesn’t Notice on Atlantic Records, with their debut single “Sadie (When I’m Gone)” standing at #11 on the Billboard Radio charts for 22 weeks.
 No Address toured North America extensively and Justin’s compositions have been featured in feature films and television series, as well as continuing to maintain airplay around the world, (as a fun fact) recently reaching #1 on the college radio charts in Bosnia.

 As a recording engineer and producer Justin has worked for bands signed to labels including Atlantic, Elektra, Immortal, Wind Up, Curb, Blind Bat, S-Curve, Victory, Blues Legacy and J Records.